 YUDANE

-競売 Court Auctions Japan · scored for foreign buyers
+競売 Court Auctions Japan · in English for foreign buyers

 Buy a foreclosed Japanese house.
 Without walking into a legal trap.